SvenGroot/TeslaCamViewer/README.md

 This is an updated version of [this viewer](https://github.com/mattw01/TeslaCamViewer), whose owner appears to not be taking pull requests anymore.

-This version supports the v10 file name format, as well as the back camera, and has fixed a few bugs.
+This version supports the v10 file name format, the back camera, Sentry Mode, and has fixed a few bugs.

 ### [Download the Current Release Version](https://github.com/SvenGroot/TeslaCamViewer/releases)